Some DIY electrical advice for the weekend……

 I can’t hand on heart recommend anything here, doing so would be against my ethics as a professional electrician.
 If you cannot lock the circuit off you cannot be sure it will not be re-energised.

 Perhaps the safest thing a DIYer could do is ensure that you are in the house alone and lock the doors to the property.
 Really, if anyone is in the house with you, you can’t guarantee that there is no chance they will turn the power on.
 Even if they say they won’t, once again, this is that Russian Roulette situation.
 So I guess you’ll have to kick them out into the garden and lock the door?

 Right.
 Main switch off?
 Family ejected from property?
 Door securely bolted?
-Check some further tips that might help below:
+Check some further DIY electrical advice that might help below:

 3: What Really Matters….

-OK so it’s the weekend and if you’ve been following correctly then your family have probably been locked outside for some time whilst you follow this and really, lets be honest, don’t understand it.
+OK so it’s the weekend and if you’ve been following this DIY electrical advice correctly, then your family have probably been locked outside for some time whilst you follow this and really, lets be honest, don’t understand it.